bonomi-io/facebook-chatbot-template/README.md

 ## Credits

-Provided by the awesome developers of Bonomi (http://bonomi.io), please feel free to use it!
+Created by Bonomi (http://bonomi.io), please feel free to use it!